-Funding for many of these programs provided by Toyota and other contributors through grants and donations to the Yellowstone Park Foundation.
+Funding provided by Toyota through grants to the Yellowstone Park Foundation.

-Heritage and Research Center
+Heritage & Research Center

 Yellowstone National Park's Heritage and Research Center, located just beyond the North Entrance of the park in Gardiner, Montana, is offering tours throughout the summer.
 Although primarily a storage and research facility, tours of the Heritage and Research Center provide an inside look at some of the collections housed within.
-Tours are available Tuesdays and Thursdays at 10 AM from May 31 through September 8, and are limited to 15 people.
+Tours are available Tuesdays and Thursdays at 10 am from May 31 through September 8, and are limited to 15 people.
 Please call 307-344-2662 for reservations or sign up in the center's lobby, and arrive 15 minutes prior to the start of the tour.